 LASIK is short for laser-assisted in situ keratomileusis.
-During LASIK in Lansing, Dr. Rosenbaum uses the latest laser technology and equipment, along with years of experience, to customize your LASIK procedure to your unique vision needs.
+During LASIK in Lansing, Our Doctors uses the latest laser technology and equipment, along with years of experience, to customize your LASIK procedure to your unique vision needs.

 The surgery takes 10 to 15 minutes for each eye.
 Generally, both eyes are done during the same procedure.
 LASIK is an outpatient procedure, allowing patients to return home to rest following their surgery.

 Before you sign up for LASIK surgery, here are a few things to consider: